chrisenitan/chrisenitan/README.md

 ### Welcome to my Github profile page.

 - I'm usually online somewhere so do not hesitate to reach out on any topic and please do enjoy looking around and dropping comments or hints on any line.
-- I work mostly with vanilla code and write functional and procedural paradigms but of course happy to be part of however you define fun so let's

 ---
 {<br>